omnedia/ngx-particles/README.md

 - `circleColor` (optional): The color of the particles.
 Accepts any valid CSS color value (e.g., '#ff69b4', 'rgba(255, 105, 180, 0.8)').
 Default is white
 - `staticity` (optional): Controls the responsiveness of the particles to the mouse.
 Higher values reduce particle movement.
 Defaults to 50.
 - `ease` (optional): Controls the smoothness of the particle movement.
 Lower values increase the speed of the transition.
 Defaults to 50.
+- `particleSpeed` (optional): Controls the speed of the particle movement.
+Higher values increase the speed of the particles.
+Defaults to 1.
 - `vx` (optional): Horizontal velocity of the particles.
 Defaults to 0.
 - `vy` (optional): Vertical velocity of the particles.
 Defaults to 0.
 - `styleClass` (optional): A custom CSS class to apply to the particle container.